Updated by Ben Stegner on 12 July 2017.

 Open Task View

-Previously, you had to utilize third-party tools for virtual desktops, but the new Windows runs them natively.
+Previously, you had to utilize third-party tools for virtual desktops, but Windows 10 runs them natively.

 - WIN + TAB goes from displaying a nice visual effect (in Windows 7) to an essential new menu – the Task View.
 Once you tap the key combination, you’ll be able to let the buttons go and choose between open programs in your current virtual environment.